Inference-time Stochastic Ranking with Risk Control: Methodology

-Here, we describe the distribution-free risk control algorithm that selects thresholds for the TPL model to provide provable guarantees on the bounded risk function $R_{util}$.
-Given user-specified desired utility level $1-\alpha$ for a bounded list-wise utility function $U$ (e.g., NDCG@K), our method utilizes the calibration set $\mathcal{Q}_{cal}$ to find thresholds that provide guaranteed utility.
-Note that existing post-hoc methods for exposure-based fairness~\cite{morik2020controlling} are not able to provide such guarantees as they blindly optimize a weighted combination of utility and fairness objectives.
+Here, we describe our inference-time distribution-free risk control algorithm used to select thresholds for the GPL model to provide finite-sample guarantees on a given bounded risk function $R$.
+Given a desired risk level $\alpha$ for a bounded risk function $R$ (e.g., NDCG@K), our method uses the calibration set $\mathcal{Q}_{cal}$ to search for thresholds that lead to guaranteed utility.
+Under the constraint that the risk $R$ is guaranteed, we aim to minimize another risk $R'$.
+When $R=R_{util}$ and $R'=R_{fair}$ ($R=R_{fair}$ and $R'=R_{util}$), this is equivalent to maximizing (minimizing) the set size $|\mathcal{T}({\lambda_k})|$ by including items whose scores are at least $\lambda_k$ as candidates of position $k$.
+Existing post-hoc methods for amortized individual fairness needs to solve additional optimization problems before inference (e.g., linear programming in~\cite{morik2020controlling}), which is less flexible than our method and cannot provide such guarantees.